I’m hoping that one of these days, I’ll hear God’s voice again saying that I’m doing a good thing and I’m on the right track.

 I’ve been there!
 Have you?

-Matter of fact, I was there—hoping to hear God’s voice telling me once again I was on the right track—from the early 80’s until about two years ago!
-It was a long dry spell…
+Matter of fact, I was there.
+Hoping to hear God’s voice telling me again, one more time, I was on the right track from the early 80’s until about two years ago!
+It was a long dry spell.

 In 1977 God met me in the parking lot of a local bar when I cried out for help after a “night out with the girls.”
-Up to that point God was a concept I gave little or no consideration.
+Up to that point God was a concept I had given little or no consideration.
 Over the next year or two He made me into a new person and gave me a huge hunger for His Word.
-Through listening to the teachings of several men and women of faith and studying my Bible extensively, under the tutelage of the Holy Spirit, [1 John 2:20] I learned to trust God and put the Word FIRST in every area.
+Through listening to the teachings of several men and women of faith and studying my Bible extensively, under the tutelage of the Holy Spirit, (1 John 2:20) I learned to trust God and put the Word FIRST in every area.
 If God said it, I knew it was trustworthy.

 It was not unusual for me to chime in during our Bible study group discussions with, “But that’s not what it says in my Bible!”
 This statement usually sucked the air out of the room, as if I’d just made an enormous social faux pas.
 But for me…it said what it meant and meant what it said.
 I knew without question God loved me and was looking out for me—giving his angels charge over me.

 In 1982 we were moved into a religious setting for my husband’s work and condemnation moved in with us.